Communications Security Establishment

 The Communications Security Establishment is Canada's national signals-intelligence, cryptographic, and cyber-security agency.
 It is responsible for the collection of foreign signals intelligence in support of Government of Canada priorities; for the protection of Government of Canada electronic information and communications through cryptographic systems and accredited products; for cyber-security defence of Canadian government and critical-infrastructure networks through the Canadian Centre for Cyber Security; and, since 2019, for authorised offensive cyber operations against foreign cyber-threat actors.1

 The agency operates under the authority of the Minister of National Defence, is headquartered in Ottawa, and is led by a Chief appointed by the Governor in Council.
 CSE is one of the founding signatories of the UKUSA / Five Eyes signals-intelligence arrangement and has historically been one of the closer working partners of the United States National Security Agency.
-Its budget and personnel — total approximately C$900 million and 3,500 employees — are partially declassified through Treasury Board reporting.2
+Its budget and personnel — approximately C$1.04 billion and 3,500 employees (FY2024–25 Main Estimates) — are partially declassified through Treasury Board reporting.2

 History & Origins

-CSE traces its lineage to the wartime Examination Unit, established by the Canadian Government in June 1941 as Canada's first dedicated cryptanalytic organisation, and to the post-war Joint Discrimination Unit, which conducted high-frequency direction-finding work against Soviet communications.
-The Communications Branch of the National Research Council (CBNRC), established by Cabinet Directive 35 of 13 April 1946, was the immediate institutional ancestor; it was renamed the Communications Security Establishment in 1975 and transferred to the Department of National Defence in the same year.3
+CSE traces its lineage to the wartime Examination Unit, established by the Canadian Government on 9 June 1941 as Canada's first dedicated cryptanalytic organisation, and to the wartime Joint Discrimination Unit (the military counterpart to the civilian Examination Unit), which conducted high-frequency direction-finding work against German and later Soviet communications.
+The Communications Branch of the National Research Council (CBNRC), established by a secret Order in Council of 13 April 1946 and operational from 1 September 1946, was the immediate institutional ancestor; it was renamed the Communications Security Establishment and transferred to the Department of National Defence by Order in Council on 1 April 1975.3

 The 2013 Snowden disclosures included documents detailing CSE operations and Five Eyes signals-intelligence sharing arrangements, including specific reporting on CSE collection at Brazilian and other foreign government targets.
 The 2019 establishment of the Canadian Centre for Cyber Security as a CSE-led national authority for cyber-security defence and the National Security Act, 2017 introduction of explicit offensive-cyber authorities together produced the most substantial reorganisation of CSE in its history.5